- You are here:

-The State Gallery in the Hohes Schloss
+The State Gallery in the High Palace

 The great Knight’s Hall (Rittersaal) with its splendid carved wooden ceiling from the late 15th century is the setting for a collection of late gothic panel paintings and sculptures from the Swabian-Bavarian and Allgäu region.
 A large part of the holdings come from Prince von Oettingen-Wallerstein’s collection, which he once sold to the Bavarian king, Ludwig I. It contains rich treasures from the Monastery of St Mang, which was dissolved in the early 19th century.
-Some of the most important pictures are the life-size Salvator Mundi by an Augsburg master from about 1494, the Sippen Altar by an unknown Allgäu master around 1520, the panels created in 1510 showing the plague and war and the eight scenes from the legend of the holy imperial couple Heinrich und Kunigunde.
+Some of the most important pictures are the life-size Salvator Mundi by an Augsburg master from about 1494 and the Sippen Altar by an unknown Allgäu master around 1520.
+The panels created in 1510 showing the plague and war and the eight scenes from the legend of the holy imperial couple Heinrich und Kunigunde.
 The Bavarian National Museum has added sculptures from the same epoch and landscape to the collection.

 Special exhibitions have been added to this collection: Munich Painters in the 19th Century and the Pocci Collection.